Do you want to apply to join our 2021 founding cohort? Submit your application before our final admissions round closes. Apply now >>

 Failure to declare a relevant unspent criminal conviction could result in expulsion from the School, so we encourage you to seek advice if you're unsure whether or not you need to declare a conviction.
 If you receive a criminal conviction after you submit this application, you must inform us.
-For an explanation of what constitutes a relevant, unspent conviction, and how we use this information, please see our Criminal Offence policy in the 'policies' section of our website.
+For an explanation of what constitutes a relevant, unspent conviction, and how we use this information, please see our Admissions Regulations and Procedures for Students in the policies section on our website.

 Will you take my background or personal circumstances into consideration?